-- (b) The following are non-voting members of the Board by virtue of their office:

-- (i) the Chairperson;

 - (ii) the General Manager; and

 - (iii) the Financial Controller

 - (iv) the Managing Director, after their term as a director has expired but whose term as the Managing Director has not expired.

 The non-voting members have the right to attend all Board meetings, and to have a full voice at all such meetings but shall not vote.